rspec/rspec-rails/README.markdown

 ### Current state

-Currently in super-pre-alpha state - explore at your own risk!
+Currently in alpha - some things work, some not so much - see Known Issues, below

 Install:

     gem install rspec-rails --pre

-Build from source and install:

-    git clone git://github.com/rspec/rspec-dev
-    cd rspec-dev
-    rake

 This installs the following gems: